saferpay/sndbx/texts/fraugster.md

 + The corresponding Saferpay eCommerce licence and thus the existence of a valid identification with a username and password for the Saferpay system.
 + Availability of at least one active Saferpay terminal via which payments can be carried out and availability of the associated Saferpay TerminalId.
 + A contract to use the Fraud Prevention module in Saferpay.
+Please contact your contractual sales-contact on that matter.

 ### Supported Payment Methods and Flows
 Currently, the following payment methods are supported:

 + Visa/VPay
-+ Mastercard
-+ Maestro
++ Mastercard/Maestro
 + American Express
 + Bancontact
 + Diners Club